Skip to main content

 In 2017, the Government of Ontario passed The Indigenous Institutes Act, recognizing Ontario’s Indigenous owned and operated Institutes as a foundational pillar of Ontario’s Post-Secondary Education system to sitting alongside the province’s colleges and universities.

 For over 30 years, Indigenous Institutes across Ontario have delivered skills, training and education to Indigenous and non-Indigenous students alike through an Indigenous lens.
-This means delivering programs in Indigenous languages and focused on Indigenous traditions and practices as a means of both preserving and strengthening Indigenous culture.
-It means hosting programs and courses in remote communities and on reserves so that learners can access education where they live.
-It means supporting lifelong learning so that learners are able to grow with their communities.
-It means delivering programs that will directly impact and serve the Indigenous communities across the province, particularly in the trades.
+This means delivering programs in Indigenous languages and focused on Indigenous traditions and practices as a means of both preserving and strengthening Indigenous culture, hosting programs and courses in remote communities and on reserves so that learners can access education where they live, supporting lifelong learning so that learners are able to grow with their communities, and delivering programs that will directly impact and serve the Indigenous communities across the province (particularly in the trades).

 fish